semuconsulting/PyGPSClient/README.md

 ![full app screenshot ubx](https://github.com/semuconsulting/PyGPSClient/blob/master/images/app.png?raw=true)

 *Screenshot showing mixed-protocol stream from u-blox ZED-F9P receiver, using PyGPSClient's [NTRIP Client](#ntripconfig) to achieve >= 3cm accuracy*

-While not intended to be a direct replacement, the application supports much of the UBX configuration functionality in u-blox's Windows-only [u-center &copy;](https://www.u-blox.com/en/product/u-center) tool.

 The application can be installed using the standard `pip` Python package manager - see [installation instructions](#installation) below.